satorici/satori-docs/satori_help/docs/modes/run.md

 You can run on-demand public playbooks.
 You can see a list of the publicly available playbooks with: `satori playbook --public`

-Then you can execute them passing parameters if required with --data:
+Then you can execute them passing parameters if required with -d:

 ```sh
 satori run satori://some/playbook.yml